 Role of the In-Country Advisor

-Throughout your GIM trip, you will be accompanied by an in-country advisor, Christine Dunn, who is the GIM program manager at Kellogg.
+Throughout your GIM trip, you will be accompanied by an in-country advisor, Arlene Johnson, who is a director in the Executive Education Program at Kellogg.
 The in-country advisor is the faculty member’s representative while in-country.
-Among other logistical roles during the trip, she will be assessing each student’s level of participation during the plenary meetings and will be assigning 15% of the students’ overall grade.
+Among other logistical roles during the trip, she will be assessing each student’s level of participation during the plenary meetings and will be assigning 10% of the students’ overall grade.

 Kellogg Honor Code